LATEST NEWS

 TO RELIEVE SICKNESS OF CHILDREN AFFECTED BY RADIATION AND TO PROVIDE SUCH AID AS IS APPROPRIATE TO SUPPORT THE WORK OF MEDICINE AND CHERNOBYL (BYELORUSSIAN MEDICAL SOCIETY FOR CHARITY INITIATIVE NO: 220064) IN THEIR WORK WITH CHILDREN IN PUBLIC CARE IN BYELORUSSIA…

-In 2010 we intend to bring nine children and one interpreter from Mstislavl for four weeks respite and convalescence in Northumberland.The children come to Amble in July which is the worst month for airborne contamination in the hot dry summer of their home town.
+In 2020 we hope to bring up to ten children and one interpreter from Mstislavl for four weeks respite and convalescence in Northumberland.The children come to Blyth in July which is the worst month for airborne contamination in the hot dry summer of their home town.
 We give them a month of good wholesome food, especially fresh fruit and milk.
 More than this they get a month of love and individual care, plus enough warm clothes to see them through the harsh Belarusian winter.

 Once here the host families meet all of the costs of feeding and clothing the children – who quite literally arrive with only the clothes they stand up in.
 Everyone connected with the charity works on a voluntary basis, every penny raised goes directly to helping the children.

 Our main expense is the cost of flights from Minsk in Belarus to Manchester.
-The cost of travel from the orphanage to Minsk and from Manchester to Amble also has to be met from charity funds.
-Travel costs for each child currently run at just over £400.
+The cost of travel from the orphanage to Minsk and from Manchester to Blyth also has to be met from charity funds.
+Travel costs for each child currently run at just over £550.

 All contributions to the COG fundraising effort will be gratefully welcomed.